 Additional Resources for Historical Newspaper Collections

 Maps, Atlases and Plans Collections

 The State Library has a sizable collection of more than 3,400 historical maps, 430 atlases, and 2,500 plans.
 These materials are housed in the Library’s Special Collections Department in room 55 of the State House.
-Some of the State Library’s maps and atlases have been digitized and are available in the Library’s online repository, DSpace.
+Some of the State Library’s maps and atlases have been digitized and are available in the Library’s digital repository.